-1. Initial encounter and arrest by police officer or State Trooper
+1. Initial stop and arrest by police officer or State Trooper

 You are stopped by a police officer for a traffic violation, because of an accident, or at a checkpoint.
 The officer(s) make an evaluation based on your driving patterns, physical state, behavior, statements, and any field sobriety evaluations as to whether arrest you.
 If you are arrested for DUI, the arresting officer will most likely read you the “Implied Consent” warning and request a sample of your blood, breath, or urine for purposes of a state-administered chemical test to determine your BAC.